open-mesh-mirror/doc/batman-adv/Understand-your-batman-adv-network.rst

 If any of the flags is not enabled, a '.' will substitute its symbol.

-Since the introduction of the [[Bridge-loop-avoidance-II\|Bridge Loop Avoidance 2]], each client can be reached through multiple originators and therefore it is possible to have the same client appearing more than one in the list.
+Since the introduction of the :doc:`Bridge Loop Avoidance 2 <Bridge-loop-avoidance-II>`, each client can be reached through multiple originators and therefore it is possible to have the same client appearing more than one in the list.
 In this case, there will be one line starting with '\*' indicating the default entry to be used to route traffic towards this